-Business for this service comprises the purchasing and redistribution of electricity, with bulk purchases averaging 63% of the service's total budget.
-The higher-than-CPI average electricity tariff increase is therefore mostly attributed to the NERSA-approved Eskom increase on bulk purchases, which is 7,8% for the 2016/17 financial year.
-In addition, electricity sales are reducing due to energy-saving plans, loadshedding as well as elasticity as a result of increasing tariffs.
-Based on this, and to ensure affordability, the average electricity tariff increase was set at 7,78%, 14,86% and 15,40% respectively over the 2016/17 MTREF.
-This increase will also provide for the continual operating costs of the service as well as investments in new infrastructure.
+The nature of business for this service is the purchasing and redistribution of electricity, with bulk purchases averaging at 60% of the service's total budget.
+The higher-than-CPI electricity average tariff increase is therefore mostly attributed to the NERSA-approved Eskom increase on bulk purchases, which is 14,24% for the 2015/16 financial year.
+In addition, electricity sales are reducing due to energysaving plans and increasing tariffs, which are forecast to shrink consumption by 1% annually over the MTREF period.
+Based on this and to ensure affordability, the average electricity tariff increase was set at 10,82%, 13,13% and 13,00% respectively over the 2015/16 MTREF.
+This increase will also further cater for the continual operating costs of the service and for investments in new infrastructure.